turbonomic/tbutil/docs/K8S/ACTIONSCRIPTS.md

 When using the TBUtil action script pod, we recommend writing your scripts using the BASH shell language and following the conventions that allow the `add-actionscript-target` tool to recognise them.
 You should...

-- Place your script in /home/tbutil/actionScripts.
+- Place your script in the directory /home/tbutil/actionScripts (create it if it doesnt exist).
 - Make it executable:
     - Give it execution rights using `chmod +x FILENAME`
     - Give it a first line, reading `#! /bin/bash`